-Associate degrees earned at other than Illinois two-year institutions will be reviewed by the Transfer Student Services Office.
+Associate degrees earned at other two-year institutions will be reviewed by the Transfer Student Services Office.
 If the degree is determined to be baccalaureate-oriented and to have comparable content and credit hour criteria, the same benefits will be extended to those graduates.
-Transfer students may also satisfy the requirements of the University Core Curriculum by successful completion of the Illinois Transferable General Education Curriculum.
-Credit from an accredited two year institution is limited only by the provision that students must earn at least 60 semester hours of work at Southern Illinois University Carbondale or at any other approved four-year institution and must complete the residence requirements for a degree from the University.
+Transfer students may also satisfy the requirements of the University Core Curriculum by successful completion of the Illinois Transferable

+General Education Curriculum.
+Credit from an accredited two year institution is limited only by the provision that students must meet residence requirements at Southern Illinois University Carbondale and must earn at least 42 semester hours at the 300-400 level from a four-year institution.